 Summit hikes involve hiking, climbing, and mountaineering.
 These hikes offer a challenge on the way up and stunning views from the mountaintop.

 Peak bagging is hiking a collection of summits from a published list of peaks.
-You might hear enthusiasts talking about the 14ers they’ve done or the New Hampshire 48 or the Seven Summits.
+You might hear enthusiasts talking about the New Hampshire 48 or the Seven Summits or the 14ers they’ve done.
 “Fourteeners” are mountains that exceed 14,000 feet of elevation.

 Experience and preparation are needed for these hikes.
 They demand a lot from hikers, including dealing with altitude issues if the peak is high enough.